foglienimatteo/GaPSE.jl/README.md

 ## Important Remarks

 This is a work-in-progress project!
 As a consequence, currently in this pre-release:
 - The monopole (L=0) computations of the Galaxy Number Counts (GNC) correlation functions with `quad` integration and their corresponding Power Spectra (PS) with `:fftlog` have been tested extensively.
-It is also possible to compute their correlation function multipoles $L=1,2,3,...$ .
-However, the `:lobatto` integration still leads to small numerical oscillations, and two terms (Newton-Lensing and Lensing-Newton) converge very slowly (i.e. you must use a high`N_lob` number of points).
+It is also possible to compute their correlation function multipoles $L=1,2,3,...$  with `:lobatto` integration.
+However, `:lobatto` still leads to small numerical oscillations, and two terms (Newton-Lensing and Lensing-Newton) converge very slowly (i.e. you must use a high `N_lob` number of points).
 These problems are nevertheless suppresed when you employ the azymuthally symmetric window function of this code (`use_windows=true`) and consider the power spectrum sum of all these effects;
-- you can't go further than $z \simeq 1.5$;
+- you cannot go further than $z \simeq 1.5$;
 - The PS computations are by default made with the Julia package [FFTLog](https://github.com/marcobonici/FFTLog.jl).
 Due to the fact that with `:fftlog` you must specify manually the bias parameter, the Power Spectra computations of a whole group of terms create artificial FFT oscillations in some of them.
 However, the leading ones and the sum are not affected.
 The PS code structure gives also the option to implement other routines for this computation, and one with [TwoFAST](https://github.com/hsgg/TwoFAST.jl)[[5]](#1) is sketched (but not yet tested and reliable).
 - the code functions are well documented; check the github pages website https://foglienimatteo.github.io/GaPSE.jl/stable if you cannot see correctly the analytical expressions written in the docstrings.
 The Two-Point Correlation Functions docstrings of the groups `LD`, `GNCxLD` and `LDxGNC` (see below for explanation) are still missing;
 - few people used this code, so bugs are behind the corner; do not hesitate to raise the finger to point them out (see in the [How to report bugs, suggest improvements and/or contribute](#how-to-report-bugs-suggest-improvements-andor-contribute) section below)!